dantaki/Marcus-Aurelius-Bot/README.md

 ## Who was Marcus Aurelius?

 He was last of the 5 good emperors of the Roman Empire (reign 161-180AD).
-He also had a lifelong interested in philosophy.
+He also had a lifelong interest in philosophy.

 Marcus read in the school of the Stoics, an austere philosophy usually summarized by the maxim